 - Money – Some people can spend whatever they want and others are on a strict budget.
 Do you want to go places in the shoulder season for lower costs and less crowds?
 Are you open to capsule hotels or lower price accommodations?

 - Festivals and Events – In addition to making a list of countries I want to visit, I also made a list of the time of year I might like to be there.
 For instance, the Lantern Festival in Chang Mai is in November.
 The lavender in Provence is at it’s peak in July.
 I’ve already been to Thailand and France but I will probably visit countries near there during those times.

-Helpful Tools for World Travel
+Helpful Tools for World Travel Ideas

-- Books – Where to go When tells you the best places in the world to travel by month.
+- Where to go When tells you the best places in the world to travel by month.